sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 //CREATE A NONCE (NUMBER USED ONCE) BASED ON CRYPTO'S UUID FUNCTION: const nonce = crypto.randomUUID();

-Start to construct the list of parameters to be sent with the URL by the API: let searchParams = `?:nonce=${nonce}`;
+//Start to construct the list of parameters to be sent with the URL by the API: let searchParams = `?:nonce=${nonce}`;
 ```

 <aside class="negative">
 <strong>NOTE:</strong><br> The code provided closely reflects the code used in the other Sigma embedding QuickStarts.
-Above we defined a value of "searchParams", and as we go, we will append more parameters to it.
-In the end, searchParams will contain a comma-separated list of all the required and optional parameters and user-attributes desired.
+Above we defined a value for "searchParams", and as we go, we will append more parameters to it.
+In the end, searchParams will contain a comma-separated list of all the required and optional parameters, and user-attributes desired.
 </aside>
 <img src="assets/horizonalline.png"/>